Azurelol/LinkInterfaceMenuFramework/README.md

 As of now I strongly believe I have fulfilled that promise with the way the framework is as of now.
 While the prototype of it has been currently implemented in Unity through C#, it could be implemented and used in any ECS engine with a robust, customizable editor.
 I will be going over the design and classes, leaving language-specific implementation details as an exercise to the reader.

-## Notes
+## Dependencies
 - [Stratus Framework](https://github.com/Azurelol/StratusFramework): It uses the event system heavily in order to follow the observer pattern.
 The framework has the following dependencies:
-- [Ludiq Reflection](https://github.com/lazlo-bonin/unity-reflection): It uses a coupple of its inspector drawers (UnityVariable, UnityMethod) for some link behavior.
+- [Ludiq Reflection](https://github.com/lazlo-bonin/unity-reflection): It uses a couple of its inspector drawers (UnityVariable, UnityMethod) for some link behavior.

 ## Documentation | [Web](https://docs.google.com/document/d/1ag4u-xh_ymxL3EFth453XrcqRoySuoF3eb9-AhKfaLA/edit?usp=sharing)